For many of us, going to the salon to get our natural hair trimmed is just not a current option.

 Let’s get into how to do each.

-Method #1: Twist and Trim (for when your ends need a light dusting)
+Method #1: Twist and Trim (for an even natural hair trim)

 Step 1On your next wash day, go through the full 6-step wash day for natural hair (including deep conditioning).
 Do not use a protein treatment.